pantor/griffig/README.md

   </h3>
 </div>

-Griffig is a library for 6D-grasping on pointclouds, learned from large-scale imitation and self-supervision.
-Mostly trained in (and for) a bin picking scenario.
+Griffig is a library for robotic grasping on pointclouds, learned from large-scale imitation and self-supervision.
+The published models are mostly trained in bin picking scenarios.
 It is very fast (< 50ms) for typical calculations and robust with grasp rates as high as 95% in complex but trained bin picking scenarios.
-Paper.
+This is the source code and corresponding library for our paper *Learning 6D Robotic Grasping using a Fully-convolutional Actor-critic Architecture*.

 ## Installation